Join abundance project

 From CAPCA to Abundance has five parts:

-- Two days of in-person Co-creation in Galway in late October.
-(If you can’t make it, you can create it in your home.)
+- Two days of in-person Co-creation in Galway near the end of October.
+Our Factory will help you to make your ideas become real.

 - Two months of work experience running our own Craft Shop in November and December 2025 selling your and other CAPCA participant's products and services.
 We will partner with other volunteers from Galway region companies and community groups.

-- Abundance training and consultation starting December 2025 will help you to create your own business plan.
-The Abundance training will give your business idea firm roots to grow.
+- Abundance training and consultation starting January 2026 will help you to create your own team and a business plan.
+The Abundance training will give your team a business idea firm roots to grow.
 We will provide a small budget for you to create promotional materials and even prototypes of your idea in practice.

-- CAPCA to Abundance will end in a special workshop event in Galway on World Down Syndrome Day 21.3.2026, where your business ideas and prototypes will be presented to a wide variety of stakeholders, decision makers, investors and entrepreneurs.
+- CAPCA to Abundance will end in a special workshop event in Galway near World Down Syndrome Day 21.3.2026, where your business ideas, business stories and prototypes will be presented to a wide variety of stakeholders, decision makers, investors and entrepreneurs.

 Below we’ll tell you a bit more about each part.